-These Garden Markers With Painted Stones can be found at Adventure in a Box.
+These Markers With Painted Stones can be found at Adventure in a Box.

 Have you ever worked with shrink-plastic like Shrinky Dinks?
-These little garden markers are a genius way to use shrinkable plastic, and they look stunning, too!
+These little garden nameplates are a genius way to use shrinkable plastic, and they look stunning, too!

 These Reusable Plant Markers With Chalkboard Paint can be found on the Tried and True Blog.

-If you create things with polymer clay, you’ll love this idea for garden markers.
+If you create things with polymer clay, you’ll love this idea.
 And if you have been looking for an excuse to try working with polymer clay, here it is!

 These weatherproof plant markers look like miniature, old-fashioned street signs, a nice nod to any fairy-folk hanging out in your garden!
 They’re from Polymer Clay Garden Markers at Oh, The Things We’ll Make

-This is another spin on the idea of painted rocks as garden markers.
+This is another spin on the idea of painted rocks in the garden.
 These are as colorful and pretty as the vegetable themed ones above, but are easier for anyone who may be a little “artistically challenged.”

 Still, I love them!
 You can find them at Painted Rock Vegetable Garden Markers over at Crafts by Amanda.

-These garden markers are simple, inexpensive, and ingenious.
+These cute little markers are simple, inexpensive, and ingenious.
 Simply paint the end of your basic wooden garden markers, and take it from dull to dazzling.
-Add the name of your young plant and you’re done!
+Add the plant name and you’re done!
 TIP: Use this to paint wood garden markers!

 You can find the tutorial here DIY Color Blocked Garden Markers at Sarah Hearts